AAKboss/PHP-Databases/README.md

 # PHP-Databases
-This was done just for my assignment for my second year at college.
+This was done just for my assignment for my second year at college. <br>
-This was just for php (as in the name)
+This was just for php (as in the name).

 The order for files would be:
 1. Form Page.html